Strategies for energy-efficient flow control leveraging deep reinforcement learning: INTRODUCTION

-Given the exceptional decision-making capabilities of reinforcement learning, its methods and derivative technologies are seeing widespread development in fluid mechanics, covering various areas such as turbulence modeling, flow prediction, shape optimization, and flow control \citep{rabault2020deep,Viquerat,Vignon2023}.
+Given the exceptional decision-making capabilities of reinforcement learning, its methods and derivative technologies are seeing widespread development in fluid mechanics, covering various areas such as turbulence modeling, flow prediction, shape optimization, and flow control \cite{rabault2020deep,Viquerat,Vignon2023}.
 In the domain of turbulence modeling, \cite{novati2021automating} leveraged multi-agent reinforcement learning to automate the discovery of turbulence models, while \cite{KURZ2023109094} utilized a multi-agent reinforcement learning framework to identify the optimal eddy viscosity model for implicitly filtered large eddy simulations.
 In the field of shape optimization, \cite{VIQUERAT2021110080} spearheaded the application of DRL for direct shape optimization, demonstrating that artificial neural networks (ANN) could autonomously generate optimal shapes within a constrained time frame and without prior knowledge, given an appropriate reward mechanism.
-In the context of flow control, \cite{rabault2019artificial} introduced the first application of an ANN trained via DRL for flow control, successfully reducing drag by 8\%.
-These studies highlight the significant potential and promising prospects of DRL in the field of fluid mechanics.
+In the context of flow control, \citeauthor{rabault2019artificial} introduced the first application of an ANN trained via DRL for flow control, successfully reducing drag by 8\%.

-AFC techniques that couple CFD with DRL have been extensively studied across various domains, including robustness across Reynolds numbers, large-scale flow separation control, parallelization strategies, algorithm comparisons, and optimization of probe distributions.
-Firstly, DRL controllers have shown strong generalization across various $\Rey$ values.
-For example, \cite{tangRobust2020} achieved significant drag and lift reduction in cylinder simulations across $Re$ from 100 to 400, demonstrating the controllers' robustness. \cite{jia2024robust} validated the soft actor-critic (SAC) algorithm, reducing drag by up to 47\% and suppressing vortex shedding around a square cylinder across the same $Re$ range.
-At $Re = 1,000$, \cite{renApplying} applied DRL to active flow control, achieving a 30\% drag reduction under weak turbulence.
-Furthering this, \cite{wang2024dynamic} introduced a self-learning algorithm, enhancing DRL to achieve drag reductions of 32.2\% at $Re = 500$, 46.55\% at $Re = 1,000$, and 28.6\% in 3D turbulence at $Re = 10,000$.

-Secondly, DRL algorithms have been effectively applied to control complex flow separation phenomena around a wide range of geometries, demonstrating their versatility and robustness.
-These applications include fluidic pinball systems \citep{Feng2023}, square cylinder \citep{jia2024robust}, airfoil \citep{wangairfoil}, elliptical cylinder \citep{wang2024deep}, and flat plate \citep{wang2024deep}.
-For instance, \cite{Feng2023} demonstrated that DRL could achieve effective control in fluidic pinball systems, delivering results that were comparable to, and in some cases even surpassed, optimal strategies developed through conventional methods.
-In another study, \cite{wang2024deep} applied DRL to active flow control on elliptical cylinders with varying aspect ratios, successfully reducing drag and suppressing vortex shedding.
-However, they noted that as the aspect ratio decreases, the control challenges increase accordingly.
-These studies show DRL's wide applicability and effectiveness in optimizing bluff body flow performance.